-Meanwhile, some people declining to wear masks have said the requirement infringes upon personal freedom and is an example of government overreach.
+Wearing a face covering in public, once mandatory in North Carolina, took some getting used to.
+Some said the requirement infringed upon their personal freedom and is an example of government overreach.

 Yolanda Enrich, a family nurse practitioner at Novant Health Adult Primary Care Waughtown, does not see mask wearing as a political issue, but rather, as a health and safety consideration for the good of everyone.